 Lead your team to the next level

 Are you ready to become a stronger leader making strategically sound decisions for your company?
 Prepare for leadership roles in both public and private sector organizations.
-Dive deep into one of ten specializations that allow you to tailor your degree or customize the program to fit your needs.
+Dive deep into one of four specializations that allow you to tailor your degree or customize the program to fit your needs.

 In our MS Management and Organization program, you’ll understand how to manage interpersonal dynamics, effectively design organizations, and manage human resources and lead change.
 With your career-focused mindset, you can use this degree to take a leadership role in your organization or within almost any professional setting to drive successful outcomes.

 Unlike an MBA which covers a number of different business functions, such as accounting and finance, this degree specializes in the human and organizational aspects of business.
 You'll dive deeper into topics such as organizational change, leadership, and strategy.